 One priority at Sachem is to maintain a safe, secure and orderly environment so students may focus their energies on learning.
-To that end we've developed programs that deal with conflict resolution, reduction of prejudice and peer mediation.
-We continue to work with our Building Leadership Team to address our mutual concerns.
+To that end we've developed programs that deal with conflict resolution, reduction of prejudice and peer mediation..
 Students who fail to take advantage of these programs and whose behavior threatens the welfare of others will be subject to specific actions to be taken by the principal and/or superintendent.

 Those students who become involved in serious disciplinary situations such as substance abuse and related activities, fighting, being present at a fight with prior knowledge that the fight was planned, the possession of dangerous instruments and certain other situations that represent a serious threat to the school community, will be subject to a superintendent's hearing to determine further disciplinary measures beyond a principal's five day suspension.
-It is possible that on a first serious offense of the type outlined below that a student may be placed on home teaching for the remainder of marking period or longer or that he/she may be placed in an alternative educational setting.
+It is possible that on a first serious offense of the type outlined below that a student may be placed on home teaching for the remainder of the marking period or longer or that he/she may be placed in an alternative educational setting.